tugcegenc/ExpenseManagementSystem/README.md

 # Expense Management System

 The Expense Management System is a modular and layered .NET 9 Web API project developed as part of the **Papara Women in Tech Bootcamp**.
-It is designed for employees to manage expense requests and for managers to approve, reject, and report these requests.
+It is designed for personnel to manage expense requests and for managers to approve, reject, and report these requests.

 ---